agoussia/godes/README.md

 var tableBusy *godes.BooleanControl = godes.NewBooleanControl()

 // the Visitor is a Runner
-// any type of the Runner should be defined as struct // with the *godes.Runner as anonimous field type Visitor struct {
+// any type of the Runner should be defined as struct // with the *godes.Runner as anonymous field type Visitor struct {
 	*godes.Runner
 	number int